Get out of the classroom and into the community! Immerse yourself in British culture, make connections, and get valuable hands-on experience.

 Note: The application is only for students intending to enroll in the 4 credit Internship Seminar & Fieldwork course.

-Interested Fall 2014 NYU London students should complete the online application by Friday, March 7 if they are interested in the program.
-Students that fill out the application by the deadline will receive notification by March 24.
+Interested Spring 2015 NYU London students should complete the online application by Friday, October 17 if they are interested in the program.
+Students that fill out the application by the deadline will receive notification by October 24.

 While there is no cost to participate in the internship program, students that are participating in the internship program in London should note once they have officially committed to the program are subject to a financial penalty should they withdraw.